1968 Charles City tornado: Damage

 The tornado caused extreme damage in Charles City and Elma, where a total of 256 businesses and 1,250 homes were either damaged beyond repair or destroyed.
 Eight churches, three schools were damaged or destroyed, the police station located in north-central Charles City was heavily damaged, and 1,250 vehicles were destroyed.
 About 60 percent of the city was damaged by the tornado.
 Cars were thrown, trees were uprooted, and homes were completely swept away at F5 intensity.
 The damage costs totaled an estimated $30 million, most of which was centered in Charles City but also spread out across its entire path.

-Fatalities
+Casualties

 The tornado killed 13 people and injured 462 others.
 All 13 deaths from the tornado occurred in Charles City.
 Of those injured, 76 people required hospitalization.
 An estimated 200-300 people were treated at hospitals in the surrounding area.
 A total of 12 people were injured in Elma, while all other injuries occurred in Ardeale and Charles City.